Five Types Of Counselors, And How To Find The Right One For You

 Medically reviewed by Paige Henry, LMSW, J.D.

-Whether you're living with chronic stress, mental illness, emotional concerns, or you just need someone to talk to, a counselor can help help you untangle your thoughts, relieve your worries, and learn helpful coping skills.
+Whether you're living with chronic stress, mental illness, emotional concerns, or you just need someone to talk to, mental health counselors can help you untangle your thoughts, relieve your worries, and learn helpful coping skills.
 Most people would benefit at one time or another in their lives from speaking with a counselor.

-When searching for a therapist, you may be overwhelmed when it comes to the different types of available counseling.
+When searching for a therapist, you may be overwhelmed when it comes to the different types of counselors there are.
 There are many available, and it's important to research which ones are beneficial to your needs to find the right fit.

 The following are the most common types of counselors available to help with various mental and behavioral health conditions.
 This list can help you understand these terms to choose the counselor that best suits your individual needs.